ErdiSyla/BetterProducts_Documentation/Backend/Authentication/Processes/Log_in.md

 # Detailed Explanation

-After a request with all the necessary information is made from the frontend using the url https://betterproductivity/auth/login.com, the user sends the information to the AuthController.
-The information has to contain the users email and password as a JSON formatted string.
+After a request with all the necessary information is made from the frontend using the url https://betterproductivity/auth/login.com, the user sends the necessary information to AuthController.
+The information has to contain the user's email and password as a JSON formatted string.
 The credentials are then sent to the AuthenticationService class where further processing is done.
 In the AuthenticationService class, the first thing checked is if a user with the same email exists inside our databases.
 If no user with a matching email is found then a NoUserExistsException is thrown.
 If a user is found then the password provided by the user and the one inside our databases are checked if they match.
 If